-HCH takes our responsibility to protect and look after the data (information) we hold about pupils and our families seriously.
+HCH takes our responsibility to protect and look after the data (information) we hold about children and our families seriously.
 The Data Protection Act (DPA) 2018 and General Data Protection Regulation (GDPR) guide us in how to do so.
-Under the DPA 2018, we will share information without consent if 'the safeguarding of children and individuals at risk' is our reason for doing so, and
+Under the DPA 2018, we will share information without consent if 'the safeguarding of children and individuals is at risk' is our reason for doing so, and

-- it is not possible to gain consent - it cannot be reasonably expected that a practitioner (for example, teacher) gains consent, or - to gain consent would place a child at risk
+- it is not possible to gain consent - it cannot be reasonably expected that a practitioner (for example, teacher) gains consent, or - to gain consent would place a child at risk.

 The government's information sharing advice for safeguarding practitioners, which includes the seven 'golden rules' for sharing information, supports staff who have to make decisions about sharing information.
-Staff are aware they can speak to the DSL or a deputy if they are unsure about sharing information.
+Staff are aware they can look at the data protection in schools toolkit or speak to a member of the safeguarding team if they are unsure about sharing information.
 Government guidance emphasises that: "The Data Protection Act 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children."

-We will share information in a timely manner to keep children safe, which will include sharing information with agencies and professionals in line with the Working Together to Safeguard Children 2018 guidance.
+We will share information in a timely manner to keep children safe, which will include sharing information with agencies and professionals in line with the Working Together to Safeguard Children 2023 guidance.
 There is a DRAFT Information sharing advice for practitioners providing safeguarding services to children, young people, parents and carers, this link will be updated once the guidance is finalised.
 We respect that safeguarding matters are personal to families, so the DSL, deputies and principal will only share information about a child to members of staff and professionals on a need to know basis.

 All staff are aware that they cannot make a promise to a child to keep secrets that might impact on the child's safety or wellbeing.
-Instead, staff should tell the pupil that they may need to pass information on to others who can help and protect them.
+Instead, staff should tell the child that they may need to pass information on to others who can help and protect them.